ZupIT/horusec-docs/content/en/tutorials/how-to-enable-disable-messaging-service.md

 When you disable the email service, it is common to see these services 'stopped', because they won't be used.
 {{% /alert %}}

+When you enable the messaging service, it is necessary to connect to your e-mail service.
+For that, add to **"horusec-messages"** the following environment variables:
+- HORUSEC_SMTP_USERNAME="e-mail service username";
+- HORUSEC_SMTP_PASSWORD="e-mail password service";
+- HORUSEC_SMTP_ADDRESS: "e-mail address service";
+- HORUSEC_SMTP_HOST: "e-mail host service";
+- HORUSEC_SMTP_PORT: "e-mail service port".

 And the services that receive actions when it is necessary in it respective queues are:

 * [**Horusec-Auth**](/docs/web/services/Auth)